mbhall88/TAC3_Report/manuscript.md

 #### Please comment on the types of position you would like to apply to for after the PhD and your expected application timeline?

-I have already been in discussions with Lachlan Coin (my Master's supervisor), from the University of Melbourne, about the possibility of a job post-PhD.
+I have already been in discussions with my Master's supervisor about a job post-PhD.
 He recently received funding for a project aimed at implementation, in Papua New Guinea, of rapid direct-from-sample DNA sequencing approaches to characterise drug resistant tuberculosis, and evaluation of the accuracy of this approach compared to standard culture-based approaches.
-The bioinformatics component of this project is not yet filled and Lachlan and I are in discussions about the possibility of me joining the project in either a postdoc or research officer capacity.
+The bioinformatics component of this project is not yet filled.
+We are in discussions about the possibility of me joining the project in either a postdoc or research officer capacity.

 There are also a couple of Australian-based postdoctoral fellowships I would like to apply for within the next year or two:

 - Australian Research Council (ARC) [Discovery Early Career Researcher Awards][decra] (DECRA).
-The applications for funding beginning 2022 closes on October 14 2020.
-  Therefore, I will need to apply for this fellowship next year (for 2023 funding).
 This grant provides focused research support for early career researchers in both teaching and research, and research-only positions.
+The applications for funding beginning 2023 closes in October 2021.
 - [NHMRC Investigator Grant][nhmrc]: These grants provide the investigator with flexibility to pursue important new research directions as they arise and to form collaborations as needed, rather than being restricted to the scope of a specific research project.
 This grant has been [postponed][postpone], but applications are likely to open in February/March 2021.
-I will need to try and begun discussions with a university partner in order to be able to apply for this funding and come up with a project.
+I will need to begin discussions with a university partner in order to be able to apply for this funding.

-In addition to these national-level funding schemes, I have started contacting researchers in Queensland to discuss mutual research interests and see if there is any funding already available within established projects.

 #### What do you see as your strengths (2-3 skills)?